j0shbl0ck/Mizzou_Coding_IT/README.md

 # Mizzou_Coding_IT

 This repository contains all code from assignments, projects, and finals.
-Use at your own risk.
+Code is as is and does not hold liability to your device.
+Please test and use appropriately.